 - We read to children every day.
 We choose these books carefully as we want children to experience a wide range of books, including those that reflect the children at our school and our local community as well as books that open windows into other worlds and cultures. - Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books. - In Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children all have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Reception children visit the local library as a part of their 'Once upon a time' theme.
+The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school.

-- Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc). - Quality texts are used across the school as a stimulus for English teaching and as a resources for whole class guided reading in KS2.
+- As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read.
+Children are also encouraged to make book recommendations for other children which are shared in worship on a Friday. - Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc). - Quality texts are used across the school as a stimulus for English teaching and as a resources for whole class guided reading in KS2.